raydot/react-context-api-managing-state/README.md

 `redux` is the main library and `react-redux` is a library that facilitates the interaction between React and Redux.
 In short, the latter acts as a proxy between React and Redux.

+# Conclusion:

+The tutorial works, but I'm not sure what I've learned.
+Seems it would only be useful if one already understands how to use Redux and/or context...in which case then why follow a tutorial?